jsep/django-auto-mutations/README.md

 # django-auto-mutations
-Auto generate gql mutatations for your models using graphene
+Auto generate gql mutations for your models using graphene